solehudinmq/segregato/README.md

 ```

-For more details, you can see the example in the folder [example/db_replication_setup.txt](URL atau Path Tujuannya)
+For more details, you can see the example in the folder [example/db_replication_setup.txt](https://github.com/solehudinmq/segregato/blob/development/example/db_replication_setup.txt).

 If you already have a replicated database and want to run it in pgsql, you can do the following :
 ```bash